Iraq Stars League

 The Iraq Stars League (دوري نجوم العراق) is the highest level of the Iraqi football league system.
 Contested by 20 clubs, it operates on a system of promotion and relegation with the Iraqi Premier Division League.
 It is governed by the Iraqi Pro League Association.

 The league was formed by the Iraq Football Association in 1974 as the Iraqi National Clubs First Division League, the first nationwide league of clubs in Iraq, and later became known as the Iraqi Premier League.
 In 2023, the competition was rebranded as the Iraq Stars League and transitioned into a fully professional competition.
 The current format sees 20 teams playing 38 matches each (playing each team in the league twice, home and away), totalling 380 matches in the season.

-Of the 81 teams to have competed since the inception of the league in 1974, eleven have won the title.
-Al-Zawraa are the most successful club with 14 titles, followed by Al-Shorta (8), Al-Quwa Al-Jawiya (7) and Al-Talaba (5); these four clubs together contest the Baghdad derbies.
-The current league champions are Al-Shorta, who won their fourth consecutive title in the 2024–25 season.
+Of the 83 teams to have competed since the inception of the league in 1974, eleven have won the title.
+Al-Zawraa are the most successful club with 14 titles, followed by Al-Shorta (8), Al-Quwa Al-Jawiya (8) and Al-Talaba (5); these four clubs together contest the Baghdad derbies.
+The current league champions are Al-Quwa Al-Jawiya, who won the title in the 2025–26 season.

 History

 Origins

-Up until 1973, leagues in Iraq were contested at a regional level.
-The Central FA League, the Basra League and the Kirkuk League were all founded in 1948, while the Mosul League was founded in 1950.
-The first nationwide league to be held in the country was in the 1973–74 season when the Iraqi National First Division League was formed, with Al-Quwa Al-Jawiya being crowned champions.
-The IFA then decided to replace the competition with a new National Clubs First Division League which would only be open to clubs and not institute-representative teams.
+Up until 1973, leagues in Iraq were organised on a regional basis, reflecting the country's administrative and geographic divisions.
+The Central FA League (for teams in Baghdad and its neighbouring cities), the Basra League and the Kirkuk League were all founded in 1948, while the Mosul League was founded in 1950.

+The first nationwide league was introduced in the 1973–74 season under the name of Iraqi National First Division League, in which Al-Quwa Al-Jawiya were crowned champions.
+This competition represented the first attempt to establish a unified national league championship.
+However, it included both clubs and institute-representative teams (such as military or ministry sides).

-Foundation
+Foundation and early years (1974–1983)

+On 18 August 1974, the Iraq Football Association (IFA) decided to restructure the domestic football pyramid by introducing a new National Clubs First Division League which was restricted to club sides only, thereby marking the transition to a fully club-based national league structure.
 The league held its first season in 1974–75 and was originally composed of ten clubs.
 The league's first ever goal was scored by Falah Hassan of Al-Tayaran (now known as Al-Quwa Al-Jawiya) in a 1–1 draw with Al-Sinaa.
-Al-Tayaran were crowned champions of the inaugural season which featured the following teams:
+Al-Tayaran were crowned champions of the inaugural season, which featured the following teams: